 The practical feasibility of finding such high-dimensional nonlinear solutions of Navier-Stokes was first demonstrated by Nagata (1990), who computed an unstable 3-dimensional nonlinear equilibrium solution of plane Couette flow at a Reynolds number above the onset of turbulence, using a 589-dimensional discretization.
 The same equilibrium solution was found independently and analyzed in greater precision and detail by Clever & Busse (1992) and Waleffe (1998, 2003).
-A large number of equilibria and traveling waves of plane Couette and pipe flow have since been found (Nagata (1997); Schmiegel (1999); Faisst & Eckhardt (2003); Gibson et al. (2009)), a few of channel flow (Waleffe (2001); Itano & Toh (2001)), and in other flows such square duct flow (Okino et al. (2010), Wedin & Kerswell (2009)).
-Periodic orbits have been calculated for plane Couette flow (Kawahara & Kida (2001); Viswanath (2007); Cvitanović & Gibson (2010)), pipe flow (Duguet et al. (2008)), and 2D Kolmogorov turbulence (Chandler & Kerswell (2013)), and hetero- and homoclinic connections for plane Couette flow (Gibson et al. (2008); Halcrow et al. (2009); van Veen & Kawahara (2011)).
-Improved numerical methods and more powerful computers now allow the computation of solutions with as many as 10^6 free variables.
-High-resolution calculations have shown that discretization errors converge toward zero as resolution is increased, demonstrating that the numerical solutions are precise approximations of true solutions of the Navier-Stokes equations, rather than artifacts of discretization.
-High-resolution calculations have also allowed accurate computation of solutions with fine spatial structure, such as periodic orbits that exhibit turbulent "bursting" phases (Viswanath (2007); Cvitanović & Gibson (2010)).
+A large number of equilibria and traveling waves of plane Couette and pipe flow have since been found (Nagata 1997; Schmiegel 1999; Faisst & Eckhardt 2003; Wedin & Kerswell 2004; Gibson et al. 2009), a few of channel flow (Waleffe 2001; Itano & Toh 2001), and in other flows such square duct flow (Wedin et al. 2009; Okino et al. 2010; Uhlmann et al. 2010).
+Periodic orbits have been calculated for plane Couette flow (Kawahara & Kida 2001; Viswanath 2007; Cvitanović & Gibson 2010; Willis et al. 2013), pipe flow (Duguet et al. 2008), and 2D Kolmogorov turbulence (Chandler & Kerswell 2013), and hetero- and homoclinic connections for plane Couette flow (Gibson et al. 2008; Halcrow et al. 2009; van Veen & Kawahara 2011).
+Improved numerical methods and more powerful computers now allow the computation of solutions with as many as $10^6$ free variables.
+High-resolution calculations have shown that discretization errors converge toward zero as resolution is increased, demonstrating that the numerical solutions are precise approximations of true solutions of the continuous Navier-Stokes equations, rather than artifacts of discretization.
+High-resolution calculations have also allowed accurate computation of solutions with fine spatial structure, such as periodic orbits that exhibit turbulent "bursting" phases (Viswanath 2007; Cvitanović & Gibson 2010).